diepet/spring-tx-eventpublisher/README.md

 		// some db stuff

-		// the event will be published only if the transaction completes successfully transactionalEventPublisher.publishEvent(new CustomTransactionalEvent("Launched f()"));
+		// the event will be published after that the transaction completes successfully transactionalEventPublisher.publishEvent(new CustomTransactionalEvent("Launched f()"));

 		// some db stuff